 From media lists to by-lined articles, we’ll help you effectively reach your target audience.

-How to Get Covered in the Press
+How to Get Covered in the Press in St. Paul and Minneapolis

 We work with law firms and other professional services organizations as well as financial services practitioners to create and implement proactive public relations initiatives and campaigns to extend the reach of a strategic marketing plan.
 Doing this successfully may involve approaching local news outlets, national publications or broadcasters, or industry and trade magazines and newsletters.